 During the Honours year, students will be involved in a study program designed for those wishing to further develop their laboratory skills and critical thinking.
 The program is very strongly recommended for any student wishing to enter a research career or undertake further work leading to a higher degree.
 The program provides the opportunity for individual laboratory research work under the direction of a supervisor.
 This project culminates in the production of a research thesis and presentation of the key findings in a seminar.
 During the year each student is also expected to attend research seminars and complete a coursework component that consists of tutorials and an exam based on the critical evaluation of scientific manuscripts.
 Assessment is based on the research project (including laboratory performance, written report and oral presentation) and the coursework (tutorial performance and written exam).

-Biochemistry Honours is conducted within the School of Molecular Bioscience.
-The school offers projects in a wide range of research areas including structural biology; proteomics and biotechnology; nutrition and metabolism; and molecular biology and genetics.
-Details of available projects are contained in the School of Molecular Bioscience Honours Guide which can be obtained from the school office or on the website: sydney.edu.au/science/molecular_bioscience/honours/index.php.
+Biochemistry Honours is taught within the School of Life and Environmental Sciences.
+The School offers projects in a wide range of research areas including structural biology; proteomics and biotechnology; nutrition and metabolism; and molecular biology and genetics and microbiology.
+Details of available projects are contained in the Biochemistry Honours Guide which can be obtained from the school office or on the website: sydney.edu.au/science/molecular_bioscience/honours/index.php.

-For further information on specific research projects prospective students should consult individual academic staff members: sydney.edu.au/science/molecular_bioscience/research/academic_profiles/index.php
+For further information on specific research projects prospective students should consult individual academic staff members: sydney.edu.au/science/molecular_bioscience/about/people/list.php

 A/Prof Andrew Holmes